Skip to main content

 A three-judge panel ruled the Department of Homeland Security likely exceeded its authority in ending protections, affecting 600,000 Venezuelans amid ongoing legal challenges.

-• A federal appeals court ruled that the Trump administration likely acted unlawfully by rolling back protections for 600,000 Venezuelans in the U.S.
+• A federal appeals court blocked the Trump administration from ending legal protections for 600,000 Venezuelans allowed to live and work in the United States.

 Insights by Ground AI